bishoy576/TrackAwareActionDetection/README.md

 ## Model Zoo and Baselines

-Coming soon!
+Multisport TAAD TCN model and multisports tracks generteted using Yolov5 and DeepSORT are availble to Download from [Googl-Drive](https://drive.google.com/drive/folders/1KP6asw4vZb-TuD26DLMoTAwQzczmNQQQ?usp=sharing).

 ## Installation

 Please find installation instructions for PyTorch and PySlowFast in [INSTALL.md](INSTALL.md).

 ## Dataset Preparation
+Download Track from [Googl-Drive](https://drive.google.com/drive/folders/1KP6asw4vZb-TuD26DLMoTAwQzczmNQQQ?usp=sharing). and Extract frame using multisport script provided by authors of Mulitsports.

 ## Eval

-Coming soon!
+Given the extracted frames and downloaed tracks and TAAD-TCN model from [Googl-Drive](https://drive.google.com/drive/folders/1KP6asw4vZb-TuD26DLMoTAwQzczmNQQQ?usp=sharing).
+Now, you shoiuld be able to run TAAD-TCN which achives the best perfromance on Mulitsports.

 ## Train

-Coming soon!
+Unfortunalty I do not have the bandwidth to reproduce this myself.
+But it should be doable with given current set of code base.

 ## Contributors
-TAAD is written and maintained by [Gurkirt Singh](https://gurkirt.github.io/)
+TAAD is written by [Gurkirt Singh](https://gurkirt.github.io/).
+I am happy to recieve a pull request for training reproduction.

 ## Citing PySlowFast
-If you find PySlowFast useful in your research, please use the following BibTeX entry for citation.
+If you find this useful in your research, please use the following BibTeX entry for citation.
 ```BibTeX
 @InProceedings{Singh_2023_WACV,
     author    = {Singh, Gurkirt and Choutas, Vasileios and Saha, Suman and Yu, Fisher and Van Gool, Luc},